laradock/laradock/README.md

 If there are bigger changes affecting docker images use `script/rebuild` to update the whole environment including images and volumes. **Be careful changes might get lost here**.

-### Accessing service containers
+### Shell access to service containers and pods

+For convenient shell access to the containers you can use:

+`script/console service [environment]`

-For convenient shell access to the containers you can use `script/console service`, where service is the docker-compose service you want to connect to including some shortcuts like db, campus or graphql.
-If you don't provide any service it will connect you to the workspace container. **If you don't use the script make sure to use the laradock user to connect to the workspace container and sh instead of bash for alpine based containers.**
+where **service** is the docker-compose or kubernetes service you want to connect to including some shortcuts like db, campus or graphql.
+If you don't provide any service it will connect you to the workspace container.
+If you don't use the script make sure to use the laradock user to connect to the workspace container and sh instead of bash for alpine based containers.

+**environment** is local by default, which connects to the docker-compose containers, but you may specify uat, stg or prod to access the kubernetes clusters if kubectl is configured already.
+In case there are several pods for the given service, it will connect to the first one returned by `kubectl get pods`.

-### Lastpass.
+### Getting logs

-See `script/load-lpass` for an example usage of the lastpass-cli.
+For convenient shell access to the logs you can use:

+`script/logs service [environment]`

+**service** is the docker-compose or kubernetes service you want to get the logs from.

+**environment** is local by default, but you may specify uat, stg or prod to access the kube logs if kubectl is configured already.
+In case there are several pods for the given service, it will iterate over them and show the logs for all.

+**If you call the script without any arguments it will list available services and environments.**

+## DevOps

 # General Information
 A huge part of this dev environment is based on [laradock](http://laradock.io/) ([GitHub](https://github.com/laradock/laradock)).